davidgriesel/davidgriesel/README copy.md

 - Descriptive Statistics | Trend Analysis
 - Deriving Insights | Data Visualisation | Storytelling

----

-## 📖 Project Overview
+## Project Overview

 ### Background
-GameCo’s board was preparing the 2017 marketing budget and assumed that regional video game sales trends and market shares had remained consistent over time.
-This analysis was conducted to test that assumption.
+GameCo’s board is preparing the 2017 marketing budget and assumes that regional video game sales trends and market shares remained consistent over time.
+This analysis test that assumption.

-### Scope
-The project uses video game sales data from 1980 to 2016 and

-### Objectives
-- Identify the most commercially successful game genres.
-- Understand how publisher share evolved globally and regionally.
-- Track shifts in popularity over time.
-- Investigate changes in regional market sizes and performance.

 ### Key Questions
 - Are certain types of games more popular than others?